Rithichan/traffic-simulation/README.md

-## Small part of my traffic simulation project
+## Small part of traffic simulation project

 Simulates one lane traffic with traffic lights and turning